 How does your child's school teach phonics?

 - Boost comprehension.
 Ask questions like, "What do you think will happen next?" or "What did he mean by that?"
+Here are more great questions to ask during story time.

 - Revisit familiar books.
 It's okay if your child wants to re-read favorite books from earlier years.
 In fact, it's actually beneficial!